 Over the next decade, Britain is expected to spend some £200bn on overhauling its entire energy infrastructure.
 Chris Huhne, the energy secretary, tries to justify this colossal price tag by pointing to the future opportunities presented by “green growth”.
 He reckons the UK can reap a huge dividend by becoming a leader in renewable energy technologies, allowing us to penetrate new export markets in emerging economies.

-While oil patches from the Bakken shale to the Eagle Ford have been getting a lot of attention in recent years, the oil industry is focussed increasingly on one of the oldest and richest basins in the country – the Permian Basin.
-Permian formations have long trapped hydrocarbons in shale and other tight sands and rock in what was formerly the Permian Sea, an area of what is now 110-degree-heat desert that stretches 100,000 square miles across West Texas and Southeastern New Mexico.
+While oil patches from the Bakken shale to the Eagle Ford have been getting a lot of attention in recent years, the oil industry has been increasingly focusing its attention on one of the oldest and richest oil-producing basins in the country – the Permian Basin.
+Permian formations have long trapped hydrocarbons in shale and other tight sands and rock in what was formerly the Permian Sea, an area of 110 degree heat desert that stretches 100,000 square miles across West Texas and Southeastern New Mexico.

 In this week’s podcast: BP looks to settle potential claims over the Gulf spill; global airlines prepare to be included in EU emission targets; and we talk to Sangram Nayaka, organiser of the Energy Investment Summit in Dehli about India’s energy policy – nuclear vs renewables?
 Read more

 The technological advances in the oil and gas patch just keep coming.
 While everyone has been scrambling to catch up with the shale gas revolution, the industry has been working on another potentially massive breakthrough in gas.
 This one is in producing gas that has long been stranded offshore in areas too far or too small to warrant a pipeline to shore.